Skip to main content

 client = STX(region="ontario", env="staging")

-selections=Selection("marketId", "status", "title"),
+selections=Selection("market_id", "status", "title"),

 )

-for market in markets:
+for market in page:

 )

-"marketId", "title", "status",
+selections=Selection("market_id", "title", "status", "price"),

 )